Beginners Guide to Ibiza

 The answer to this depends on what exactly you’re going for.
 Any amount of time you can get will be well worth it.
 If you’re going just for parties, you know yourself and how well you can tolerate hangovers better than us, so it’s partly up to you.
 But the recommended amount is around a week or a minimum of three days.

-But if you aren’t just going to get wasted 24/7 and fancy checking out beaches and attractions, definitely extend your trip, as no one in the world fancies wandering around with the sun beating down on you when they feel like death.
+But if you aren’t just going to get party 24/7 and fancy checking out beaches and attractions, definitely extend your trip, as no one in the world fancies wandering around with the sun beating down on them when they feel like death.
 The island has so much natural beauty that any Ibiza virgin should check out.
 You'll fall in love.

 Where to stay in Ibiza